The suprema of selector processes with the application to positive infinitely divisible processes: Positive selector process

-Among all $I'$ for which \eqref{zawieranie} holds we consider the ones for which $j(I',X)$ is the smallest possible.
-Among the latter we pick any $I'$ such that $I'_{j(I',X)}\setminus X$ has minimal number of elements.
-We define a $(I,X)$-witness as
+Among all $\hat{I}$ for which \eqref{zawieranie} holds we consider the ones for which $j(\hat{I},X)$ is the smallest possible.
+Among the latter, we pick any $\hat{I}$ such that $\hat{I}_{j(\hat{I},X)}\setminus X$ has the minimal number of elements and denote it by $I'=I'(I,X)$.
+We refer to $I'$ as the $(I,X)$ minimal set, or simply as the minimal set.
+We also define a $(I,X)$-witness as